 said he was thoroughly baffled.
 When he took on leadership of Office Depot’s U.S. stores, he saw sales were declining faster than those for the industry, but customer service scores from the mystery shopper service were top grade.
 What was going on?

 Part of the answer was that the mystery shoppers had been instructed to assess the wrong things.
 They were told to look at whether the shelves were well-stocked.
 But when a customer comes to the area of those shelves looking for a product, that customer would much rather have the store associate’s attention turn sharply toward them and away from stocking the shelves.
-The mystery shoppers were scoring the cleanliness of the windows, floors, and rest rooms.
+And the mystery shoppers were scoring the cleanliness of the windows, floors, and rest rooms.
 Cleanliness does count with shoppers, but it's not a top driver of customer satisfaction.
 Mr. Peters asks, “How often do you go to the bathroom while shopping for office supplies?”

 Mr. Peters changed the metrics.

 Another, more fundamental, problem with mystery shopper reviews is that they frequently part company with reviews by a store’s target market members—the actual and potential customers.
 This doesn’t mean mystery shopper reviews are less accurate.
 In fact, they can be more accurate if they don’t suffer from a negative bias.

 To illustrate this point, here’s another mystery: Why did Howard Johnson’s Restaurants take a spiraling dive into failure starting in the mid-1970’s.
 The oil embargo of 1974 curtailing the road travel that fueled their business?
 The loss of a quality image when, in response to the rise of McDonald’s, Howard Johnson’s Restaurants cut back on both staffing and food quality?